dakics/asm-tie-fighter/README.md

 Bug (feature) list
 ------------------

-  - In the upper-left corner missile and bomb appears (when x/y coords are 0/0).
+  - In the upper-left corner missile and bomb appears (whenever there is no player missile), aka "the minefield".

-  - Player can go out of the screen and shoot rockets from there, aka "cheat mode".
+  - Player can go out of the screen and shoot from there, so there is even a "cheat mode" !

-  - Every time player shoots, "invisible alien ship" drops bomb, due to undefined SI value.
+  - Every time player shoots, "invisible alien ship" drops bomb (undefined SI value).

-  - Upper-left alien is getting killed whenever there is no player missile, but due to shape of the formation this is not obvious.
+  - Upper-left alien is getting killed in "the minefield", due to shape of the formation this is not obvious.

-  - Bomb does not appearing always exactly below alien.
+  - Bombs don't appear always exactly below alien.

 Screenshots